 I had to do a little research into my own writing to find an answer.
 It is true that I have written, blogged, and posted about finding ways to bring opposing sides together in a search for some common ground.
 It is true that I have preached civility and have even forgiven some politicians with spotty records in view of compromises they thought they had to make.

 Human beings are flawed, and even the noblest, brightest, and most moral among us are sometimes misguided.
-And we, ourselves, are often misguided in our own judgments.
 In my view, ideology fails when it presupposes its own perfection.
 For better and more sustainable ideas to move forward, the broad umbrella of ideology has to expand and contract with the realities of existence.

 The Age of Enlightenment from which progressivism as a movement was born did not include an understanding of superconductors or microwaves.
 Assault weaponry was as far-fetched as human flight.
 The Bernoulli Principle would not translate into aerodynamics for another century.
 The point being that our consciousness changes with our discoveries and the effects of discovery and invention cannot be perfectly predictable.
 And so our system of ideas and ideals which form the basis of our political theories (and policies) has to adapt.